 Most women with GDM will have their blood sugar levels back to normal after pregnancy.
 However, about 40% will be at risk of developing GDM at their next pregnancy.
 Women who have had GDM will also have a five to ten-fold increase in the risk of developing type 2 diabetes later in life.

 To prevent the recurrence of diabetes, lifestyle interventions such as physical exercise and diet control to maintain a healthy weight are recommended.
-Women should also be encouraged to breastfeed their infant as this is associated with better blood sugar control.
+Women should also be encouraged to breastfeed their infants as this is associated with better blood sugar control.

 Disclaimer: Information provided by the article is solely for informational purposes only and is not intended as a substitute for the advice provided by your physician, pharmacist or other healthcare professional.
 You should not use the information for diagnosis or treatment of a health problem or disease.
 Always speak with your physician, pharmacist or other healthcare professionals before taking any medicine or supplement, or adopting any treatment for a health problem.
 Under no circumstances will Watson’s Personal Care Stores Pte Ltd be liable to any person for damages of any nature arising in any way from the use of such information.